bingomanatee/wonderlandlabs-monorepo/packages/walrus/README.md

 are times when you want to know whether an item is in a specific category (such as "scalar") without caring about whether it is an integer or string.
 Or for example, there is a collective family of "void" that encompasses undefined and null.

+Here are some examples of how native typings can in some contexts either be too broad or too narrow, requiring repeated boilerplating:

+* there are two "voidy" types, undefined and null that are functionally identical 99% of the time
+* there is no native definition of 'scalar' types
+* there is no native differentiation between integer and float numeric types
+* the overlap between null and object, and object and array, requires repeated boilerplate

 Here is the complete matrix of describe outputs depending on whether you query the "form", "family" or "type" of the output: